 If you select “SS” you’ll then need to choose between SS304, SS316 or SS317.
 Then choose your temperature scale, Fahrenheit or Celsius.
 TCR has 6 customizable options.
 Next option is “Bypass,” which makes the mod act like an unregulated device.
 The next option is “Preheat,” and you can set wattage and seconds.

-Color mode gives you the option of selected the color of the display, which you can also do outside of the menu system by quick pressing the menu button.
+Color mode gives you the option of selecting the color of the display, which you can also do outside of the menu system by quick pressing the menu button.
 The next option is Dashboard.
-In this device there are only two options, but there will be more available with a firmware upgrade.
+In the device I received there are only two options, but there will be more available with a firmware upgrade.

 Display allows to set the amount of time the display will remain illuminated.
 In the brightness option you can adjust the brightness of the display.
 In Time Settings you can set the time and select if the clock displays when the mod is idle.
 The last two options are Factory Reset and Turn Off.